 What distinguishes Laos food?

 This salad is fresh, light and just that little bit different from your basic green salad.
-It makes a great side to many a meal, both Asian and others, or enjoy it as a light lunch as you might in the Laos heat.
+It makes a great side to many a meal, both Asian and others.
+Or enjoy it as a light lunch just as you might in the Laos heat.
 However you choose, give it a try.

 Luang Prabang salad (Laos salad)